s6o/elm-meld/README.md

 # elm-meld
-Composeable `Task`s, instead of just separate 'Msg' pattern match cases.
+Composeable `Task`s, instead of lengthy 'Msg' pattern match cases.

 The main idea of elm-meld can be codified with the following function signature: